totallyquiche/better-banners/readme.txt

 == Frequently Asked Questions ==

+= Is there a pro version of Better Banners? =

+Not yet, but one is in the works!

+= What level of support is available for Better Banners? =

+Please reach out via the Support tab.
+I will do my best to respond to questions, issues, etc. in a timely manner.

 = Why aren't my banners showing up? =

 Some plugins or themes may prevent Better Banners from displaying properly.
 If your banners are not showing up, try toggling the "Display banners using JavaScript" option.

-= What level of support is available for Better Banners? =

-Please reach out via the Support tab.
-I will do my best to respond to questions, issues, etc. in a timely manner.

 == Screenshots ==